Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx20-update-HTLC-state.md

 # HTLCs & Updating Channel State

 Thus far, we've done a deep dive into the process of **adding** and **removing** HTLCs from commitment transactions.
-Below is a brief summary of
+Let's reintroduce **asymmetric commitment transactions** and review how Alice and Bob's channel states progress as HTLCs are added and fulfilled.

-Alice and Bob start of their payment channel in **Channel State 1**.
-Previously, we called each of these transactions "Refund" transactions, as they allow Alice or Bob to claim their original channel funds from the channel if either party goes offline.
-That said, if Alice and Bob are playing "nice", these would only be used if Alice and Bob *never* move to a new channel state.
+Alice and Bob start their payment channel in **Channel State 1**.
+Previously, we called each of these transactions "Refund" transactions, as they allow Alice or Bob to claim their original channel funds if either party goes offline.
+That said, if Alice and Bob are playing "nice", these would only be broadcasted to the bitcoin network if Alice and Bob *never* move to a new channel state.
 To ensure you're following along, make sure to verify the following in the diagram below.
 Remember to zoom in if you need to!

 1. In the `to_local` script, Alice uses a **Revocation Public Key** and **Delayed Payment Public Key** that are unique to Channel State 1.
 This is visualized with the `A1` notation on each public key icon.
 On the other hand, Bob also uses a unique **Revocation Public Key** and **Delayed Payment Public Key** for his `to_local` script.
 We learned how to create these keys earlier in the course!
 2. In the `to_remote` script, Alice simply puts Bob's **Payment Basepoint**.
 Similarly, Bob puts Alice's **Payment Basepoint**.
 As we'll see, these keys are *not* changed for each new channel state.
 This provides an extra layer of protection for our counterparty, as they will always be able to claim their output on the remote party's commitment - even if they lose channel data and cannot obtain the **Per-Commitment Point** for the given channel state.
 3. Alice will send Bob her signature for *his* commitment transaction, which is different than the signature she uses for *her* version of the commitment transaction.
-This should make intuitive sense, as both transactions are different at the byte level, so their signatures should not be the same.
+This should make intuitive sense, as both transactions are different at the byte level, so their signatures will not be the same.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/htlc_simple_channel_updates1.png" alt="htlc_simple_channel_updates1" width="100%" height="auto">